CIELAB color space: From CIELAB to CIEXYZ

-CIEHLC cylindrical model
+Cylindrical model

-The "CIELCh" or "CIEHLC" space is a color space based on CIELAB, which uses the polar coordinates C* (chroma, relative saturation) and h° (hue angle, angle of the hue in the CIELAB color wheel) instead of the Cartesian coordinates a* and b*.
+The "CIELCh" or "CIEHLC" space is a color space based on CIELAB, which uses the polar coordinates C* (chroma, colorfulness of the color) and h° (hue angle, angle of the hue in the CIELAB color wheel) instead of the Cartesian coordinates a* and b*.
 The CIELAB lightness L* remains unchanged.

 The conversion of a* and b* to C* and h° is performed as follows:

 Conversely, given the polar coordinates, conversion to Cartesian coordinates is achieved with:

 The LCh (or HLC) color space is not the same as the HSV, HSL or HSB color models, although their values can also be interpreted as a base color, saturation and lightness of a color.
 The HSL values are a polar coordinate transformation of what is technically defined RGB cube color space.
 LCh is still perceptually uniform.

 Further, H and h are not identical, because HSL space uses as primary colors the three additive primary colors red, green and blue (H = 0, 120, 240°).
 Instead, the LCh system uses the four colors red, yellow, green and blue (h = 0, 90, 180, 270°).
 Regardless the angle h, C = 0 means the achromatic colors (non saturated), that is, the gray axis.

 The simplified spellings LCh, LCh(ab), LCH, LCH(ab) and HLC are common, but the letter presents a different order.
 HCL color space (Hue-Chroma-Luminance) on the other hand is a commonly used alternative name for the L*C*h(uv) color space, also known as the cylindrical representation or polar CIELUV.
 This name is commonly used by information visualization practitioners who want to present data without the bias implicit in using varying saturation.
 The name Lch(ab) is sometimes used to differentiate from L*C*h(uv).